-Building mental resilience - focus on the mind
+Building mental resilience (mind)

 The best way to reduce stress is to create a life filled with habits that are known as effective stress busters.
 This builds mental resilience, meaning it's easier to bounce back from set-backs.
 Here's our twenty favourite ideas to share with your teen, ten focusing on the mind and ten on the body.